rshdd/rshdd/README.md

 <h1><img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/> Hey!
 Nice to see you.</h1>

 <p>Welcome to my page!
-I'm Raschid Llamas, fullstack web developer, computer science and computer graphics engineer and Blockchain Enthusiast from <b>Guadalajara, México</b>
+I'm Raschid Llamas, fullstack web developer, computer science & computer graphics engineer and Blockchain Enthusiast from <b>Guadalajara, México</b>

  This is the place where I upload most of my university stuff, my own proyects and where I break things :rofl: